-With World Politics going through a massive upheaval, going to study abroad has an added dimension: “The Post Study Work Visa”.
+With World Politics going through a massive upheaval, studying abroad has an added dimension: “The Post Study Work Visa”.
 Never heard of it?
-Don’t worry, because, in the next few paragraphs, you will find a detailed explanation of everything there is to know about it.
+Don’t worry, because you will find a detailed explanation about everything in the next few paragraphs.
 Promise.

-Well, to put it in easy terms, a post-study work visa is the permission given by any country to immigrants (read: students) to continue working as a full-time worker in that country’s local job market, post their education from the country itself.
+Well, to put it in easy terms, a post study work visa is the permission given by any country to immigrants to continue working as a full-time worker in that country’s local job market, post their education from the country itself.

-Different countries have different rules regarding procurement of such post-study work visa.
-Some countries which are rather lenient about allowing foreign students to stay back after their graduation and work alongside the local people, have a fairly easy process and is pretty achievable with some paperwork at most.
+Different countries have different rules regarding the procurement of such post study work visas.
+However, some countries which are rather lenient about allowing international students to stay back after their graduation and work alongside the local people have a fairly easy process and is pretty achievable with some paperwork at most.

 The Australian Graduate Migration Scheme has the following details: